-- Applications for Small Cell Facilities in the County right-of-way, which are subject to Chapter 14, Small Cell Wireless Communication Facility (WCF) Regulations, of the Infrastructure Design and Construction Standards; - 2.
-Any maintenance or repair of an existing WCF which would not require a building permit. - 3.
-Repainting of an existing WCF facility or existing WCF equipment provided the painting is consistent with the building or facility on which it is mounted.
+- Applications for Small Cell Facilities in the County right-of-way, which are subject to Chapter 14, Small Cell Wireless Communication Facility (WCF) Regulations, of the Infrastructure Design and Construction Standards; - Routine maintenance of existing WCF facilities or minor repairs, which are only required to obtain a building permit. - Repainting of an existing WCF facility or existing WCF equipment provided the painting is consistent with the building or facility on which it is mounted.